Zichqec/YAYA_Fundamentals/module_03_flow_control/08_brackets_and_modifiers.md

 [Click to run the above code in the Ghost Guides companion ghost.](https://zichqec.github.io/YAYA_Fundamentals/jump.html?url=x-ukagaka-link%3Atype%3Devent%26ghost%3DGhost%20Guides%26info%3DOnExample.M3.L8.VoidModifier)

-In the above function, `1` will be added to the value of i, but nothing will be output.
+In the above function, `1` will be added to the value of `i`, but nothing will be output.

 **array** is a modifier that returns all output candidates as a general purpose array.